dromara/website/docs/en-us/soul/plugin-springcloud_en.md

 ## Introducing Plugin Support of SpringCould Gateway

-* Introducing the those dependencies in the pom.xml file of the gateway.
+* Introducing those dependencies in the pom.xml file of the gateway.

 ```xml
   <!--soul springCloud plugin start-->